LB&SCR E4 class: Operations

 The E4 class were initially used on local passenger and freight services, and on branch lines.

-Later in British Railways days, several examples were found new jobs as station pilots, most famously at London Waterloo, where they brought empty carriage rakes into the station from the yards at Clapham Junction.
-They were also used on services such as the locally famous Lancing Belle, which ran from Brighton to the Lancing Carriage Works of the London, Brighton and South Coast Railway, often double-headed with members of the same class or the larger E6 class.
+Later in British Railways use, several examples were used as station pilots, most famously at London Waterloo, where they brought empty carriage rakes into the station from the yards at Clapham Junction.
+They were also used on services such as the locally famous Lancing Belle, which ran from Brighton to the former LB&SCR's Lancing Carriage Works, often double-headed with members of the same class or the larger E6 class.

 Numbering

 British Railways (BR) numbers were 32463-32520, 32556-32566 and 32577-32582.

 E4X class

 In 1909, four locomotives were rebuilt by D. E. Marsh with larger boilers and designated E4X.
 These became BR numbers 32466, 32477, 32478 and 32489.

 Preservation

-One of the last survivors in 1963 was No. 32473.
-This was purchased by a group of preservationists and brought to the Bluebell Railway in East Sussex, where it has remained ever since, except for visits to other lines such as the Severn Valley Railway and Isle of Wight Steam Railway.
+One of the last members was No. 32473 in 1963.
+This was purchased by a group of preservationists and brought to the Bluebell Railway in East Sussex where it has remained ever since, except for visits to other lines such as the Severn Valley Railway and Isle of Wight Steam Railway.
 The engine was withdrawn from traffic in 1971 and dismantled.
-However, work did not start in earnest until the 1980s and following a long overhaul, she returned to traffic in 1997 to celebrate her centenary in 1998.
+However work did not start in earnest until the 1980s and following a long overhaul, it returned to traffic in 1997 to celebrate its centenary in 1998.

-After a short period running in the genuine LB&SCR livery it carried after 1912, with the company's initials painted on the side tanks, these were re-lettered with its earlier LB&SCR name of Birch Grove.
-In 2005, she was repainted into British Railways lined black mixed traffic livery.
+After a short period running period-accurate post-1912 LB&SCR livery with the company's initials painted on the side tanks, these were re-lettered with its earlier name Birch Grove.
+In 2005, it was repainted into British Railways lined black mixed traffic livery.
 Following withdrawal from service in May 2008, the locomotive was soon brought into the Bluebell workshops for a fast track overhaul, including a repaint into 1920s Southern Railway green to match much of the line's coaching stock.
-This was completed during January 2010, with the engine relaunched into traffic on 30 January 2010.
-32473 is the only preserved LB&SCR locomotive not to be designed by William Stroudley.
+This was completed during January 2010, with the engine reentering traffic on 30 January.
+32473 is the only preserved LB&SCR locomotive not designed by William Stroudley.